It’s been a year and a day since I left.

 So I’m really grateful to have been able to do it, and also grateful for the incredible kindness I found along the way.
 So many people helped me when I needed it – my guesthouse owner taking me to the Bali clinic when I was ill and checking on me every day, the Lufthansa employee who kindly went above and beyond to rebook me after I missed a flight, the fellow walkers who cheered me through the tough patches in my walk across England, and all the tiny daily acts of welcome and joy.

 There are too many to mention, and I’m grateful to have a reminder that really, almost everyone out there is kind and caring.
 What a gift.

 A blog post, no matter how long, can’t possibly cover everything that happen for me, to me, and around in a year as life-expanding as this one.

-But these were my biggest takeaways, as I would have said in my former corporate life (oh how far away that feels now!).
+But these were my biggest takeaways, as I would have said in my former corporate life before I quit my job to travel (oh how far away that feels now!).

 Beauty, pain, gratitude, growth, kindness.
 And cats.
 Always cats.

 - How I Turned Into a Fearless Solo Female Traveler – And How You Can Too